 Am I able to come and view the products?

-Yes you can.
+Yes you can, no problem at all.
 Please contact us directly to arrange a suitable time.
-Best time to call or visit is evenings and weekends.

 Do you make Bonnets (Highland Hat)?